56th/drops/README.md

 ## UH branch instructions

 This is a set of instructions for reproducing the results from papers listed below.
+Note: These instructions are for Linux machines, however if you want to run it on Windows or MacOS, you can do so by installing proper dependencies.

-You will need the following third party libraries (TPLs): Trilinos, VTK, and Matlab.
-To build Trilinos, you may use the following script (modify paths for your local machine):
+1. You will need the following third party libraries (TPLs): Trilinos, VTK, and Matlab.

+1.1.
+Download or clone [Trilinos](https://github.com/trilinos/Trilinos) from it is github repo, then you may use the following script (modify paths for your local machine):

 ```
 cmake \